1. Basic Principles for Transcription

 (6) Names of geographic features, cultural properties, and man-made structures may be written without hyphens.

-(7) Proper names such as personal names and those of companies may continue to be written as they have been previously.
+(7) Proper names such as personal names and those of companies may be written as they have been so far.

 (8) When it is necessary to convert Romanized Korean back to Hangeul in special cases such as in academic articles, Romanization is done according to Hangeul spelling and not pronunciation.
 Each Hangeul letter is Romanized as explained in section 2 except that ㄱ, ㄷ, ㅂ, ㄹ are always written as g, d, b, l.
 When ㅇ has no sound value, it is replaced by a hyphen may also be used when it is necessary to distinguish between syllables.